thorchain/docs/thorchain-finance/lending.md

 ### Collateralization Ratio

+{% hint style="success" %}
-Since Feb-2024, a flat CR of 200% has been implemented.
+Since Feb-2024, a flat CR of 200% has been implemented by setting both MinCR and MaxCR to 200%.
-The below code/explanation for dynamic CR is still preserved (but overwritten by the flat CR).
+{% endhint %}

 A dynamic CR increases as loans are opened within a pool and reduces as loans are repaid.